Calculating Mean, Median, Mode and Range from a Frequency Table (7)

 To find the mean of a data set.

-2) divide by the number of items in the data set.
+2) then divide by the total number of items in the data set.

 It is a little bit different if you have to find the mean when given a frequency table.

-You have to first calculate the total score of everything.
+You have to first calculate the total score of everything, but the frequency table helps us to quickly calculate the total sum.

 Median is also known as the middle.
 The median shows you what the middle number is that splits the data in half so that half the data is on one side and the other half is on the other.